Chart Color Schemes

 Seville Grove is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Seville Grove, as per the latest Census, consisted of 94.5% houses and 5.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Perth metro's structure of 90.0% houses and 10.0% other dwellings.
-Home ownership in Seville Grove stood at 15.6%, with mortgaged dwellings accounting for 61.1% and rented ones making up 23.4%.
-The median monthly mortgage repayment in the area was $1,600, lower than Perth metro's average of $1,750.
-Meanwhile, the median weekly rent figure in Seville Grove was recorded at $330, compared to Perth metro's $305.
-Nationally, Seville Grove's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Seville Grove's dwelling structures, as per the latest Census, consisted of 94.5% houses and 5.5% other dwellings.
+In comparison, Perth metro had 90.0% houses and 10.0% other dwellings.
+Home ownership in Seville Grove was at 15.6%, with mortgaged dwellings at 61.1% and rented ones at 23.4%.
+The median monthly mortgage repayment was $1,600, lower than Perth metro's average of $1,750.
+The median weekly rent in Seville Grove was $330, compared to Perth metro's $305.
+Nationally, Seville Grove's mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing